 What will it cost to build?

-This is always one of the first questions we are asked.
-It is also a very difficult question to answer as there are many factors that need to be considered such as the size of the project, the materials used and clients desired specification.
-However we have put together some indicative costs based on previous experience to try and give some understanding of what you might expect:
+Estimating build costs is always one of the first questions we are asked.
+It is also a very difficult question to answer as there are many factors that need to be considered, such as the size of the project, the materials used and client’s desired specification.
+This article puts together some indicative costs based on our previous experience, to try and give some understanding of what you might expect.

 House extension costs

 We estimate approximately £2,500 – £3,750 per square metre

 The above figure is representative of a well designed and executed single storey extension in the South East area.
 The range represents the difference in finish from a standard to high end.
 A Victorian terrace ‘Side Return’ extension would be considerably higher because of the additional complexities involved in the build.